sultaniman/cheap-flights/README.md

 To run tests you can use either `make test` or simply call `mix test`.

+[`ExVCR`](https://hex.pm/packages/exvcr) is used to capture then mock HTTP requests if you need to update request mocks then please remove them using `mix vcr.delete --all` and re-run tests.

 ## 🧮 Code formatting

 To format code `mix format` is used can be called via makefile `make fmt`